 We continued shuffling in the darkness.
 Naturally, we had adopted a stance whereby one of us was looking out from each corner, with all our backs against each other.
 Eddie was out looking forwards, whilst myself and Alex took a side each at the back.
-Alex had grabbed a fire extinguisher from one of the hallways.
-But with his skinny, bony frame, I wondered if he could actually use it effectively.
+Alex had grabbed a fire extinguisher from one of the hallways, but I wondered if he could actually use it effectively.

 “Eddie, are you alright?”
 I asked.